 - Somewhat complicated interface.

 Bear is a popular OneNote substitute among content creators and students — its seamless and intuitive interface facilitates their task management issues right away.
 Using the notebook app is no rocket science — it’s minimalistic, and you have all its features in one place.
-What makes Bear a great tool is its wide range of text editing functions and inclusive settings like dark or night mode.
+What makes Bear a great alternative is its wide range of text editing functions and inclusive settings like dark or night mode.

 Plus, you can be ensured your notes and tasks are protected: Bear allows data encryption functions and access via passwords and Face / Touch ID.
 With this tool, you can do an iCloud multi-device sync, enjoy various export options, and use cross-note links for faster and more effective interaction.